OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Conclusion

 \section{Conclusion}

-In this work, we propose PhysVideo, a physics-driven framework for geometry-aware motion modeling in video generation.
-PhysVideo introduces physics-aware and geometry-enhanced inductive biases to improve motion consistency and physical plausibility without relying on explicit 3D representation.
-The framework combines physics-conditioned multi-view motion modeling with background-aware video synthesis, enabling controllable video generation.
-Extensive experiments demonstrate that PhysVideo achieves superior motion coherence, visual quality, and physical realism compared to existing methods.
+In this work, we propose OrthoPhys, a two-stage framework for physically plausible video generation with orthogonal-view geometry guidance.
+OrthoPhys introduces physics-aware and geometry-enhanced inductive biases to improve motion consistency and physical plausibility without relying on explicit 3D representation.
+The framework combines physics-conditioned orthogonal-view motion modeling with background-aware video synthesis, enabling controllable video generation.
+Extensive experiments demonstrate that OrthoPhys achieves superior motion coherence, visual quality, and physical realism compared to existing methods.
 In addition, we introduce a large-scale physics-oriented multi-view video dataset to facilitate future research.